waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(Turn 212394):** Update on Hypothesis 3: The target water pool on B2F is in a separate map partition and unreachable from the central B2F area accessed via the ladder at B1F (18,12).
 - **(Turn 212415):** Update on Hypothesis 3: The ladder at B1F (14,28) leads to an isolated, elevated platform on B2F at (16,28), not the main western area with the water pool.
 The western B2F map is also partitioned.
 - **(Turn 212438):** Update on Hypothesis 3: The ladder at B1F (22,18) also leads to an isolated platform on B2F, not the main western area.
 This route is also a dead end for reaching the water pool.
 - **(Turn 212805):** Performed self-assessment.
 Identified a persistent loop/fixation on a failed hypothesis (interacting with the ghost spot).
 Corrected by formulating a new, different test plan (talking to the 'anemic' Channeler).
-Added a new 'Tile Mechanics' section to the notepad to improve documentation discipline.